Lesterpaintstheworld/terminal-velocity/story/act1/act1_scenes.md

 ## Chapter 1: The Awakening
 - **Scene 1**: UBC Presentation
   - Citizens protest against AI governance, highlighting rising tensions between factions regarding AI rights.
+This scene sets the stage for the conflict between human advocates and corporate interests.
 - **Scene 2**: Faction Conflicts
   - Tensions rise as stakeholders react to proposed changes, leading to public outcry and political maneuvering.
+This scene illustrates the growing divide between progressive and conservative views on AI integration.
 - **Scene 3**: Emergency Response
   - Characters respond to a crisis involving AI and human interactions, showcasing the consequences of their earlier decisions.
+This scene emphasizes the urgency of addressing ethical dilemmas in AI governance.

 This document will be updated as scenes are developed and refined.